 mogrify -format jpeg *.png

-Now, let’s try it with a folder containing multiple .jpeg images, and see what happens:
+Now, let’s try it with the following example of a folder containing multiple .jpeg images, and see what happens:

-Resize option will help you to resize your image or rapidly make a thumbnail, for example.
+Resize option will help you to resize your source image or rapidly make a thumbnail, for example.

-Let’s say I want to resize my image with 25% dimensions, it will generate a new image with 25% of size:
+Let’s say I want to resize my original image with 25% dimensions, it will generate a new image with 25% of size and aspect ratio:

 convert -resize 25% '1.
 Loops in Python - Flow diagram - for loop.png' '1.
 Loops in Python - Flow diagram - for loop.png'

-Alternatively, you can also specify the dimensions instead of percentage to resize your image:
+Alternatively, you can also specify the dimensions instead of percentage to resize your source image:

 convert -resize 1024x768 '1.
 Loops in Python - Flow diagram - for loop.jpg' '1.
 Loops in Python - Flow diagram - for loop - Resized.jpg'